Dispersive perturbations of Burgers and hyperbolic equations I : local theory: Introduction

 \begin{remark} In the case $\alpha=1$ in Theorem \ref{maintheo}, we get $s(1)=\frac98$, which corresponds to Kenig, Koenig's result for BO \cite{KK}. \end{remark}

 \begin{remark} Of course, the problem to prove well-posedness in $H^{\frac{\alpha}2}(\mathbb R)$ in the case $\frac12 \le \alpha<1$, which would imply global well-posedness by using the conserved quantities \eqref{M} and \eqref{H}, is still open.
-The use of the techniques in \cite{HIKK} might be useful to lower the value of $s$. \end{remark} \begin{remark}
+This conjecture is supported by the numerical simulations in \cite{KS} that suggest that the solution is global in this case.
+The use of the techniques in \cite{HIKK} might be useful to lower the value of $s$.
+Observe that the value $\alpha= 1/2$ is the {\it $L^2$ critical exponent}. \end{remark} \begin{remark}

 It has been proven in \cite{MST} that, for $0<\alpha <2$ the Cauchy problem is $C^2$- ill-posed\footnote{That is that the flow map cannot be $C^2.$} for initial data in any Sobolev spaces $H^s(\mathbb R)$, $s \in \mathbb R$, and in particular that the Cauchy problem cannot be solved by a Picard iterative scheme implemented on the Duhamel formulation.